SuitablyMysterious/SuitablyMysterious/README.md

 ## AI Disclaimer:

-I will occasionally use AI tools (usuallt ChatGPT or Claude) to refine or brainstorm ideas I’ve already developed.
+I will occasionally use AI tools (usually ChatGPT or Claude) to refine or brainstorm ideas I’ve already developed.
 Before including AI-generated content, I review it for errors, make adjustments where needed, and verify its sources.

 I also use AI to help identify and debug issues more quickly.